-Note: The total open interest of a futures contract in the table include both long and short positions; and the position limits of FF Members, OSNBPs or Clients are all on a net basis.
+Note: The open interest and the position limits in the table is either long or short positions

 Article 63 After the market closes on the eighth trading day prior to the last trading day of a crude oil futures contract, positions held by individual Clients who are not capable of issuing or accepting invoices during delivery shall be closed out completely.
 From the seventh trading day prior to the last trading day on, the positions held by such Clients will be subject to forced position liquidation by the Exchange.

+After the market closes on the third trading day prior to the last trading day of a crude oil futures contract, selling positions held by Clients, Non-FF Members, or OSNBPs shall not exceed the number of the standard warrants held by them.
+From the second trading day prior to the last trading day on, the exceeding positions held by such Clients, Non-FF Members, or OSNBPs will be subject to forced position liquidation by the Exchange.

 Chapter 9 Miscellaneous